stallman-j/LaTekonomer/README.md

 git pull
 ```

+[To add: Now the LaTekonomer repository has been updated, but I've already made a fork.
+Can I do another pull?]

 ### Downloading the files to your local system

+I've put this last because if you're not going to Git, you're not going to Git, but you should really consider it.

+Downloading the raw files is super easy.
+You can either do this via Overleaf or from GitHub.

 [To add: Straight-up downloading steps and recommendations]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>